-For general information please call extension 9999 (847-622-9999 from outside line) or email jucs@judsonu.edu
+For general information please call 847-875-4392 or email jucs@judsonu.edu

 THE SILENT WITNESS

 Victims and witnesses of criminal activity or suspicious circumstances may complete a Silent Witness Report, which is available on the Campus Safety section of MyJudson.
 The Silent Witness form is NOT to be used to report an emergency situation.
 The Silent Witness report is made available to the Judson University community to make it possible for you to report illegal, suspicious or threatening situations and remain anonymous.